Reusable water bottles are a $7.6 billion a year industry, projected to be at $10 billion a year by 2023.

 Every photo you see of people exercising or playing has water bottles in it.
 The health benefits attached to drinking water range from weight loss to hydration.

-According to a new study by researchers at Scotland’s St. Andrews University, however, those water bottles should be milk bottles.
+According to a study by researchers at Scotland’s St. Andrews University, however, those water bottles should be milk bottles.

 The scientists’ study suggests water isn’t the best beverage for a body in need of hydration.
 The team studied the effects of 13 common beverages when consumed in the euhydrated state (neither dehydrated or hyperhydrated).